 Quite frequently, people ask me questions about different combinations in fish tanks.
 One of the most common ones is whether guppies and mollies can crossbreed.
 Over the years, I gained some knowledge in this field and was even able to raise hybrid offspring.
 Now, I am willing to share what I learned.

-Guppies and Mollies can crossbreed since they are both belong to the Poecilia genus.
+Guppies and mollies can crossbreed since they both belong to the Poecilia genus.
 Also, these two species are compatible tankmates and, therefore, can reproduce peacefully.
-However, the hybrid offsprings will be vulnerable, more prone to diseases, and won’t be capable of producing their own fry.
+However, the hybrid offspring will be vulnerable, more prone to diseases, and won’t be capable of producing their own fry.

 The technical answer is ‘Yes’.
 You can crossbreed guppies and mollies.
 The practical answer is ‘Sort Of’.
 Generally, there are three factors you should consider:

 Mollies and guppies are compatible with one another; that is to say, they can coexist in the same tank.
 This is important because two fish species cannot crossbreed unless they can live in the same water.